Old National Bancorp to webcast annual shareholders’ meeting

 Shareholders and interested investors may access the live, listen-only presentation by dialing 1-833-760-9831.
 Additionally, investors may access the live, listen-only webcast and corresponding presentation slides on the Investor Relations section at oldnational.com, where it will be archived for 12 months.
 A replay of the meeting will also be available from Noon Central Time on April 30 through May 7.
-To access the replay, dial 1-855-859-2056.
+To access the replay, dial 1-855-859-2056, conference ID 6763538.

 ABOUT OLD NATIONAL